 Specializing in Implantology

-Dr. Shumaker, and Dr. Allen are some of the most experienced and qualified implant surgeons in Northern Colorado.
+Dr. Shumaker and Dr. Allen are some of the most experienced and qualified implant surgeons in Northern Colorado.
 Our in-office computerized tomography (CT) scanner allows us to more accurately diagnose and plan treatment for dental implants.
-Our doctors are board-certified diplomates of the American Board of Periodontology, a specialty which includes dental implant surgery.
+Our doctors are board-certified diplomates of the American Board of Periodontology, a specialty that includes dental implant surgery.